Proportional Participatory Budgeting with Additive Utilities: Equal Shares and GCR for Ordinal Ballots

 \subsection{GCR and PSC}

 GCR can also be adapted to lexicographic utilities.
-In this case, it is sufficient to assume that the utilities are exponentially decreasing with the positions---for each $i \in N$ and $c \in C$ we set $u_i(c) = m^{-\pos_i(c)}$.
-Then, for each $c$ we have that $u_i(c) > \sum_{c' \prec_i c} u_i(c')$, and so the utility a voter assigns to a candidate in position $p$ is higher than the utility that it would assign to any committee all of whose members are ranked below $p$. \Cref{ex:ejr_and_psc} shows that FJR does not imply PSC, and in fact GCR does not satisfy PSC.
+In this case, it is sufficient to assume that the utilities are exponentially decreasing with the positions: for each $i \in N$ and $c \in C$ we set $u_i(c) = m^{-\pos_i(c)}$.\footnote{This is sufficient because in GCR, utilities are only used to compare sets of candidates in order of preference.
+For Equal Shares, we needed to use ``infinitesimal'' values because utility numbers are also used to decide how much each voter pays.} Then, for each $c$ we have that $u_i(c) > \sum_{c' \prec_i c} u_i(c')$, and so the utility a voter assigns to a candidate in position $p$ is higher than the utility that it would assign to any committee all of whose members are ranked below $p$.